OsbornePro/BTPS-SecPack/docs/index.rst

 .. code-block:: powershell

-   winrm get winrm/config
+   winrm get winrm/config                                     # View applied GPO and other settings for WinRM winrm get winrm/config/service                             # View applied settings on the WinRM service you have configured winrm enum winrm/config/listener                           # Confirm the WinRM listener and certificate attached winrm get http://schemas.microsoft.com/wbem/wsman/1/config # Confirm a computer certificate has been installed winrm invoke Restore winrm/Config                          # Restore the Listener configuration winrm set winrm/config/client @ allowunencrypted= false    # Manually prevent unencrypted communication winrm set winrm/config/service @ allowunencrypted= true    # Manually prevent unencrypted communication winrm set winrm/config/client @ trustedhosts= *.domain.com # Manually define trusted hosts
+   #
+   # CERTMAPPING COMMANDS
-   winrm get winrm/config/service
+   winrm get winrm/config/service/certmapper?Issuer=15c9df608e454371022622588616ca818e658bd4+Subject=*+URI=*
-   winrm enum winrm/config/listener
+   winrm create winrm/config/service/certmapping?Issuer=<Thumbprint>+Subject=*+URI=* @{Username="WEFAdmin";Password="Password123!"} -remote:localhost
-   winrm get winrm/config/service/certmapper
+   winrm delete winrm/config/service/certmapping?Issuer=<Thumbprint>+Subject=*+URI=*

-Execute the below command on a client to test communication and verify certificate being used
+The below command is how I manually test whether or not the WEF connection will work.
+This allows me to attempt a connection to the WEF server from a client device.
+The error message returned will be what you see in the event logs.

 .. code-block:: powershell

-   cmd /c 'winrm g winrm/config -r:https://<Event Collector FQDN>:5986 -a:certificate -certificate:"<Thumbprint of the client authentication certificate>"'``
+   cmd /c 'winrm g winrm/config -r:https://EventCollector.domain.com:5986 -a:certificate -certificate:"<Thumbprint Local Client WinRM Certifcate>"'``

 3. If you come accross the below message in your event logs it means there was an issue in validating the certificate on port 443 (*Not 5986*).